otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/module-01.md

 ---

-## What This Module Is For

-This course assumes you are new to full stack development.
-That's fine, everyone starts somewhere.
-This module is where we start: the basic building blocks of JavaScript, what actually happens when you visit a website, and the tools you'll use every day in this course.

-Nothing here assumes you've coded before.
-If a word looks unfamiliar the first time you see it, keep reading, it gets explained close to where it first appears.

-Take your time here.
-Students who skip this and jump straight into building things often get confused later, not because the code is hard, but because the environment and vocabulary around it never made sense in the first place.

----

 ## 1. JavaScript Fundamentals

 Before we talk about servers, browsers, or any of that, let's cover the actual language you'll be writing: **JavaScript**.
 If you've never written a line of code before, start here and don't skip ahead.